supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 ### Task 3: Mitigate security alerts

-In this task, you will load sample security alerts and review the alert details.
+In this task, you'll load sample security alerts and review the alert details.

 1. Under *General*, select **Security alerts** in the portal menu.

-1. Select **Sample alerts** from the command bar. **Hint:** you may need to select the ellipsis (...) button from the command bar).
+1. Select **Sample alerts** from the command bar. **Hint:** you may need to select the ellipsis (...) button from the command bar.

-1. In the **Create sample alerts (Preview)** pane make sure your subscription is selected and that all sample alerts are selected in the *Defender for Cloud plans* area.
+1. In the Create sample alerts (Preview) pane make sure your subscription is selected and that all sample alerts are selected in the *Defender for Cloud plans* area.

 1. Select **Create sample alerts**.

-    >**Note:** This sample alert creation process may take a few minutes to complete, wait for the "Successfully created sample alerts" notification.
-Once complete each of the alerts should appear in the *Security alerts* area.
+    >**Note:** This sample alert creation process may take a few minutes to complete, wait for the *"Successfully created sample alerts"* notification.

+1. Once completed, select **Refresh** (if needed) to see the alerts appear under the *Security alerts* area.

-1. For the alerts that grabbed your attention, perform the following actions:
+1. Choose an interesting alert with a *Severity* of *High* and perform the following actions:

-    - Select any one alert from the list, and information about the alert should appear.
+    - Select the alert checkbox and the alert detail pane should appear.
 Select **View full details**.

-    - Review and read the **Alert details** tab.
+    - Review and read the *Alert details* tab.

-    - Select the **Take action** tab or select the **Next: Take Action** button at the end of the page.
+    - Select the **Take action** tab or scroll down and select the **Next: Take Action** button at the end of the page.

     - Review the *Take action* information.
-Notice the sections available to take action depending on the type of alert: Inspect resource context, Mitigate the threat, prevent future attacks, Trigger automated response, and Suppress similar alerts.
+Notice the sections available to take action depending on the type of alert: Inspect resource context, Mitigate the threat, Prevent future attacks, Trigger automated response and Suppress similar alerts.

 ## Review

 In this lab, you have completed the following:

 - Explored Regulatory Compliance

 - Explored Security posture and recommendations

 - Mitigated security alerts

 ## You have successfully completed the lab.